Is it legal to own a great white shark?

 Do I need a Pet Trust?

-If you decide that a shark or other exotic pet is for you, or just a dog or cat, a Pet Trust can help ensure your animal has the care it needs after you bring it home, even if friends and family are not willing to shoulder the burden when you cannot.
-A Pet Trust is a legal document that will allow a pet's owner to designate a trustee or caretaker, and to set aside assets for the trustee to ensure the pet is cared for properly during its lifetime.
+If you decide that a shark or other exotic pet is for you, or you have a dog, cat, or another type of pet, a Pet Trust can help ensure your animal companion gets the care it needs if you cannot provide it anymore.
+A Pet Trust is a legal document that allows a pet's owner to designate a trustee or caretaker, and to set aside assets for the trustee to ensure the pet is cared for properly during its lifetime.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.